Rollout IO - Service Terms and Conditions

 5.1 Fees.
-Customer agrees to pay Rollout all Fees due with respect to Customer’s use of the Service as specified in the Subscription Order, if applicable.
-If no Fees is set forth in the Subscription Order or if subscription order is not applicable, the Customer agrees to pay the Fees indicated at Plans and Pricing tab in the Site.
-All Fees are payable in the currency specified in the Subscription Order or the Site, as applicable.
-Customer is responsible for paying any and all withholding, sales, value added or other taxes, duties or charges applicable to the Agreement, other than taxes based on Rollout’s net income.
+Customer agrees to pay Rollout all Fees due with respect to Customer’s use of the Service as specified in the Service Order, if applicable.
+If no Fees is set forth in the Service Order or if service order is not applicable, the Customer agrees to pay the Fees indicated at Plans and Pricing tab in the Site.
+All Fees are payable in the currency specified in the Service Order or the Site, as applicable.
+Customer will be subject to paying any and all withholding, sales, value added or other taxes, duties or charges applicable to the Agreement, other than taxes based on Rollout’s net income.
 All Fees are non-refundable except as otherwise provided herein.

 6. Term; Termination

 6.1 Term.
-The “Term” of the Agreement is set forth in the Subscription Order as a Monthly Term or as a Yearly Term.
-The Monthly/ Yearly Term of the Agreement shall commence on the Subscription's Order Effective Date and continue for a period as follows:
+The “Term” of the Agreement is set forth in the Service Order as a Monthly Term or as a Yearly Term.
+The Monthly/ Yearly Term of the Agreement shall commence on the Service Order Effective Date and continue for a period as follows:

 (1) one (1) month thereafter ("Monthly Term"), the Monthly Term shall be extended automatically for additional periods of one (1) month each unless provided, by each party to the other party, a written termination notice at least 10 days prior to the end of each Monthly Term; or